lensesio/lenses-docker/README.md

 The container starts with root privileges and drops to `nobody:nogroup` (`65534:65534`) before running Lenses.
 If you start the image as a custom `user:group`, it falls under your responsibility to make sure that the two volumes are writeable by the custom `user:group`.

+### Setup with configuration files

+Lenses software configuration is driven by two files: `lenses.conf` and `security.conf`.
+In the docker image we create them automatically from environment variables but it is possible to set directly these files instead.

+Create your configuration files according to the [documentation](http://lenses.stream/install_setup/configuration/lenses-config.html) and mount them under `/mnt/secrets` —i.e `/mnt/secrets/lenses.conf` and `/mnt/secrets/security.conf`.
+You can set either one or both together.
+Please for `lenses.conf` omit the settings `lenses.secrets.file` and `lenses.license.file`.
+If by any chance you set them, you have to make sure lenses can find the files described in these settings.

 ### The license file

 Lenses require a license file in order to start.
 It may be passed to the container via three methods: